-Begin by taking a good look at your complete financial picture!
-Use these Free Printable Household Budget Worksheets we have provided for you.
+A good idea for the first step is to take a good look at your complete financial picture.
+Use these Free Printable Household Budget Worksheets to tally all of your monthly expenses.

-- Comparison shop on household staples between the grocery store and your membership store like Sam’s or Cosco.
-(Dryer sheets, laundry detergent, dishwasher tablets, aluminum foil and many meats per pound are always cheaper at Sam’s.
-In fact my brand of dishwasher tabs are half the price per tab at Sam’s of what the grocery store price is.)
+- Comparison shop on household staples between the grocery store and your membership stores like Sam’s or Cosco.
+(Dryer sheets, laundry detergent, dishwasher tablets, aluminum foil, and many types of meat per pound are always cheaper at Sam’s.
+In fact, my brand of dishwasher tabs are half the price per tab at Sam’s of what the grocery store price is.)
 You can do your comparison shopping online in minutes.

 - Use digital coupons for your grocery store.
 Download the app for your store and keep the coupons loaded at all times.
 I do this while I’m sitting in a waiting room or have a few minutes to spare.

 - Use the Ibotta app for all shopping, not just groceries!
 Ibotta is a reward for shopping app which almost all stores use.
 You will find most major chain grocers and retailers are giving you a financial kickback for using Ibotta.
 Every time you accumulate $20, you can redeem by having it transferred into you bank account.

 - Take advantage of the BOGO Sales at your local grocery stores.
 Some stores will allow you to buy one at half price rather than getting both.
 Publix is good about that.